 Dressing and undressing - on socks

-Without doubt - John Steed is a well-dressed man.
-In many episodes John Steed dresses or redresses, binds ties, and pulls his jacket or coat on or off.
-The rules of decorum are always maintained.
+Without a doubt - John Steed is a well-dressed man.
+In many episodes, John Steed dresses or redresses, binds ties, and pulls his jacket or coat on or off.
+The rules of etiquette are always maintained.
 Steed in underpants is the maximum of what is on offer to the (female) fans, but there are also interesting sequences in which Steed is not dressed in a suit and bowler, but in his pajamas, or in casual leisure shirts with short sleeves.
 Except for the swimming trunks in The Removal Men, Steed never wears shorts (only a shorter one in The Thirteenth Hole).
 But at least there is the famous kilt in Castle De'ath.

 Dancing shoes in

 The stylistic development of John Steed had already began during series one when trench-coated Steed changed his wardrobe against a three-piece suit, waisted jackets, elegant embroidered waistcoats, single-breasted tuxedos, sport jackets and sometimes even more casual clothing, such as turtleneck sweater or sweater in The Master Minds and The 13th Hole, the Hardy Amies Blazers in rough Irish tweed from series 3 episodes or the Nehru jacket in series 6.

 Most of the time Steed's was wearing Chelsea boots, but sometimes however lace and buckle shoes or boots, in some few episodes such as Too Many Christmas Trees and The Golden Eggs he wears slippers when he's at his flat.
 Steed (and Patrick Macnee) also like espadrilles, exclusivlely seen in the second series, such as in A Chorus of Frogs or The Removal Men.